Measuring price impact and information content of trades in a time-varying setting: Introduction

 Last but not least, we advocate the relevance of our approach in transaction cost analysis.
-This task requires a careful estimation of the permanent impact of a trade, since the implementation shortfall depends crucially on this parameter.
-A standard practice for its estimation (see, for example, \cite{cartea2016incorporating}) regresses the price increments aggregated over a macroscopic time scale (typically 5 minutes) on aggregated transaction volumes across a long period of time (typically one day).
-This leads to a static estimation, which does not uses all the available data and does not dynamically adapt to changing market conditions.
+This task requires a careful estimation of the permanent impact of trade since the implementation shortfall depends crucially on this parameter.
+Standard practice for its estimation (see, for example, \cite{cartea2016incorporating}) regresses the price increments aggregated over a macroscopic time scale (typically 5 minutes) on aggregated transaction volumes across a long period (typically one day).
+This leads to a static estimation, which does not use all available data and does not dynamically adapt to changing market conditions.
 At variance, we exploit the complete information content of tick-by-tick price and trade time series and derive the (approximate) analytic permanent impact function of the SDAMH model.
 Our formula quantifies the effect of a single transaction on mid-quote returns using the model's estimated coefficients.
-The Monte Carlo study reveals that our approach and the regression approach provide consistent point estimates over the entire daily sample.
-However, the SDAMH model avoids data aggregation and exploits the information content of price and trade time series more efficiently, thus providing a lower standard error.
-We test the two approaches on AAPL and MSFT stocks.
-The results align with the Monte Carlo simulations.
-The permanent impact coefficient estimated using the SDAMH is more accurate than the one obtained with \cite{cartea2016incorporating}.
-This fact opens the possibility to run a dynamical transaction cost analysis and perform optimal execution conditionally on the intra-day time.
+However, the SDAMH model avoids data aggregation and takes advantage of the information content of the time series of the price and the trade more efficiently, thus providing a lower standard error.
+We tested the two approaches on the MSFT and AMZN stocks.
+The permanent impact coefficient estimated using SDAMH is more accurate than the one obtained with \cite{cartea2016incorporating}.
+This fact opens the possibility of running a dynamical transaction cost analysis and performing optimal execution conditionally on the intraday time.